-Training is an important tool to ensure that staff of aware of the importance of Equality issues and to ensure that staff behave in a way that is non discriminatory.
-Training has been provided in the past to staff.
-The Assistant Assessor is also the training officer for the Board,
+Training is an important tool to ensure that staff are aware of the importance of Equality issues and to ensure that staff behave in a way that is non discriminatory.
+Training in equalities was delivered to all staff in 2016 and will form part of the staff induction training for all new staff.
+The Assistant Assessor is also the training officer for the Board.

-Notwithstanding the above the Board recognises that additional equality training is required for all staff and this will be undertaken in-house.
+The Board recognises that regular equality training is required for all staff and this will be undertaken in-house on a regular basis.